-One the best tips I have is to avoid rush hours!
+One of the best tips I have is to avoid rush hours!
 As you can guess, the train system gets very crowded during rush hours.
 Some readers may have heard of the station workers who “push” people onto a packed train in the morning/evening commute times.
 This is real!
-Plan ahead to leave early or later in the day so you can avoid peak commute times.
+Plan to leave early or later in the day so you can avoid peak commute times.

-As the society changes, much emphasis is being put on accessibility for all.
+As society changes, much emphasis is being put on accessibility for all.
 Some terms you will hear in Japan are “Universal Design” and “Barrier-free” to indicate accommodations for people with disabilities/challenges.
 Many stations are now equipped with elevators that lead to the platforms, and if you call ahead/ask at the ticketing counter, a staff member will escort you to the train.
-Most train platforms have the yellow bumps at the end to assist visually impaired passengers.
+Most train platforms have yellow bumps at the end to assist visually impaired passengers.
 The orange lines indicate where to line up while waiting.

-With regards to access to trains when in a wheelchair, I had a personal experience with my grandmother this year.
-We transferred from local train – bullet train – local train to get to our destination starting in JR East then ending in JR West area.
-Throughout this time at each station, an attendant was ready to meet us at the gate, and escorted us to the train.
+With regard to access to trains when in a wheelchair, I had a personal experience with my grandmother this year.
+We transferred from the local train – bullet train – the local train to get to our destination starting in JR East and then ending in JR West area.
+Throughout this time at each station, an attendant was ready to meet us at the gate and escorted us to the train.
 They always called ahead, so an attendant with the slope to fill the gap from the train to the platform was always waiting upon arrival.
 They used their radios to communicate with the driver of each train so they knew which car and when the assistance was being provided and completed.

 At one station, the attendant came inside the train to assist with finding a space.
 My grandmother had to borrow a wheelchair and change wheelchairs at each station/jurisdiction, as she only uses a wheelchair during travel, but all of this was smooth.
 At Tokyo station, the attendant escorted us to the taxi port and even stayed with us for about 30 minutes through the wait time until we boarded the taxi.

 As in the previous article, the Japanese train system is complex in that it is divided into corporations that run each line.
-For example, JR (Japan Railway) is the major line which runs the infamous bullet trains.
-Within this company, there are divisions by area, so for example, if you start in Tokyo you are with JR East, then if you head to Kyoto you will be entering JR West territory.
+For example, JR (Japan Railway) is the major line that runs the infamous bullet trains.
+Within this company, there are divisions by area, for example, if you start in Tokyo you are with JR East, then if you head to Kyoto you will be entering JR West territory.
 Most things tend to be the same, but there may be some minor differences you notice.

 Train Ticket: SUICA/PASMO/ICOCA (Prepaid Cards)

 As in the previous article, having a prepaid card of some sort comes in handy.
 For the JR lines, it is called the SUICA.
 Although you purchase one at the JR, you can use it across other railway lines and buses so one card should be sufficient.
-(In western Japan, the card is called ICOCA).
+(In Western Japan, the card is called ICOCA).
 SUICA information.
-You can “charge” money to your card at train stations at kiosks and at bus stations by asking the driver and giving them cash.
+You can “charge” money to your card at train stations at kiosks and bus stations by asking the driver and giving them cash.
 This type of electronic currency can sometimes also be used to board a taxi if they are equipped with the technology.

 Reservations and Booking Info.

-Tokyo area maps which shows station elevator/escalator locations.
+JR East has notes in English for wheelchair users.
+JR East Info Line.
+Call JR East : (050) 2016-1603 – within Japan, From overseas: +81 (50) 2016-1603.
+Tokyo area maps show station elevator/escalator locations.
 JR West has a great website (Japanese language only) on travel assistance for people with disabilities.
 One page is dedicated to wheelchair users.
 Kyoto Station accessibility information.